SEPIA-Framework/sepia-installation-and-setup/sepia-custom-bundle-folder/README.md

 # SEPIA custom-bundle folder

-This is the base folder for the SEPIA custom-bundle.
+This is the base folder for the SEPIA-Home (aka custom release) bundle.
 It contains all the start and setup scripts and certain configurations to operate your SEPIA-Framework.

-## How to create a custom-bundle release
+## How to create a SEPIA-Home bundle release

 Check out [this build script](https://github.com/SEPIA-Framework/sepia-installation-and-setup/blob/master/build_sepia_home_release_apt.sh) for the most recent procedure.
 It will roughly do the following:
 * Copy this folder somewhere